 In Elizabethan times, and indeed up till last century, most people died at home, and stayed there till the corpse was taken away for burial.
 Which was likely not far from the front door, and in a coffin made by your relatives or friends.

-While this might sound appealing, and even heart warming, remember death isn’t always pretty.
+While this might sound quaint, remember death isn’t always pretty.
 In the cold months it might not have been so bad, but having a corpse stretched out in your parlor can be if nothing else, a smelly proposition in the heat of the summer.
 Houses were much smaller, indeed cottages were often just one room with a loft for sleeping.
-So the same room where your children were conceived and born, were likely also the same room where they died and were viewed by the grieving family.
+So the same room where your children were conceived and born, was likely also the same room where they died and were viewed by the grieving family.
 That’s not a memory likely easily shaken when sitting around the fire.

 Belief in ghosts stretches way back, far into antiquity.
 The tradition of telling stories around the fire is likely as old as mankind itself.
 So it’s natural that the two would combine in the winter, when death was on people’s minds, including memories of the death of your loved ones, and so ghost stories became a popular fireside activity.